blaenk/blaenk.github.io/provider/pages/about.markdown

 I was pretty much computer illiterate before the age of 12.
 All of my life I had largely avoided computers, aside from specific instances in school when we were given time to work with them.
 This was a result of being warned and scolded lest I break them.

 However, by the age of 11 I was at a point in school where computers were a necessity.
-Without a computer, I usually had to go to the library to type up school assignments, and this wasn't always possible on short-notice assignments.
-In these situations, I would have to write my assignments _perfectly_ in ink, forced to appease draconian requirements which demanded no mistakes at all --- no white-out allowed.
+Without a computer, I had to go to the library to type up school assignments, which wasn't always possible on the more frequent short-notice assignments.
+I had to write my assignments in _perfect_, inked cursive, being forced to appease draconian requirements which demanded no mistakes at all --- no white-out allowed.

 As the only student in the class without a computer capable of producing neatly printed assignments, I was inconveniencing _the teacher_.
 So while other students could lazily type up assignments in a matter of minutes, I had to meticulously obsess over my writing.